se-edu/se-book/testCaseDesign/combiningTestInputs/heuristicValid/outcomes.md

-* <span id="outcome-explain">:trophy: Can apply heuristic ‘each valid input at least once in a positive test case’ :two:</span>
+:trophy: Can apply heuristic ‘each valid input at least once in a positive test case’ :two: